Volvo XC90: XC Classic

-Engines
+Technical specifications

 Safety

 The Volvo XC90's front end is designed to absorb frontal impacts and also deflect any pedestrians up on to the hood of the vehicle rather than underneath the vehicle.
 Volvo has patented the unique frontal structure that features crumple zones, and predetermined positions for the engine and other ancillaries during a frontal impact.

 The XC90's roof is reinforced with ultra-high-strength steel to help prevent a collapse in the passenger cavity in the event of a roll-over.
 This Volvo system is marketed as ROPS, and is closely associated with the Roll Stability Control (RSC), electronic stability control (DSTC), and SIPS systems of Volvo to prevent and ultimately minimise accident forces.
 The National Highway Traffic Safety Administration measures the roll-over risk of the 2013 XC90 as 17.9%.
 The maximum sideway thrust is 0.77g.

 The XC90's rear structure has been designed to absorb impact energy, with occupants are also protected by a whiplash protection system.
 Marketed as WHIPS, the system cradles the occupants during a rear-end collision.

 The Insurance Institute for Highway Safety awarded the Volvo XC90 their Top Safety Pick award.
 The XC90 was granted the IIHS's rating of "good" in front, side, rear and roof strength tests and has Electronic Stability Control as standard equipment to receive the award.

 The industry-first Roll Stability Control was first introduced in XC90 in 2003.

 At the end of July 2007, Volvo Car Corp. announced the recall of 42,211 2005 model year XC90s for risk of battery short circuit and fire.
 The vehicles were manufactured in the Swedish Torslanda Plant between 7 June 2004, and 13 May 2005.
 The recall only applies to cars in the US and Canada.
 There have been no reports of short circuiting in the vehicles.